-PTCA BOARD OF DIRECTORS MEETING Monday May 12, 2025 7:30PM Roundup Report Important Note – The Meeting Roundup Reports are provided as a courtesy for Owners to review business the Board considered and conducted at meetings.
+BOARD OF DIRECTORS MEETING Monday March 9, 2026 Roundup Report Important Note – The Meeting Roundup Report is provided as a courtesy for Owners to review business the Board considered and conducted at a meeting.
 This is not intended to replace actual meeting minutes.
-Minutes for each Board Meeting are typically drafted after that meeting […]
+Minutes for each Board Meeting are typically drafted after that meeting and […]

 Recently We’ve Had Inquiries About The Presence Of Dogs On The Elevators And In The Common Areas While the PTCA Declaration prohibits Dogs and Cats as pets, properly prescribed service and support animals are welcome, consistent with the relevant law governing housing and residences such as a condominium community.
 This includes the Federal Fair Housing […]